 For a few dollars you can taste your way around the world.

-At around 34 unique marketplaces, you can sample cuisine from many countries including Africa, Australia, Belgium, Brazil, Canada, China, France, Germany, Greece, Hawaii, India, Ireland, Italy, Japan, Mexico, Morocco, New Zealand, Spain and Thailand as well as sampling, beers, wines and cheeses.
+At over 30 unique marketplaces, you can sample cuisine from many countries and regions including the Alps, Africa, Australia, Belgium, Brazil, Canada, China, France, Germany, Hawaii, India, Ireland, Islands of the Caribbean, Italy, Japan, Mexico, Morocco and Thailand as well as sampling, beers, wines and cheeses.
 Individual prices range from around $4 to $8 per appetiser sized portion.

 It is a good idea to pick up a Marketplace Discovery Passport when you enter the park to help find the items you would like to sample.
-You should also head to the Welcome Center in Future World East near Mission: SPACE for more information.
+You should also head to the Festival Welcome Center located in the World ShowPlace Events pavilion between the United Kingdom and France pavilions in the World Showcase for more information.

 Some items are eligible for the Disney Dining Plan and you must be 21 or over to drink alcohol.